SamChou19815/website/packages/blog/blog/2020-01-07-my-decade-in-review.md

 semester.
 Computerization developed a platform for teachers to send and for students to receive homework.
 I was the main developer from February 2015 to June 2016 and was the club president from September 2015 to June 2016.
-I already covered most of the story in [Computer Science in High Schools](/2018/12/31/cs-in-high-schools/) and covered the same story from a more technical perspective in
+I already covered most of the story in [Computer Science in High Schools](/2018/12/31/cs-in-high-schools/).
-[The Road to Better Engineering](/2019/08/17/the-road-to-better-engineering/).
 For the sake of avoiding duplicating content and code, I decide to leave readers to read those posts first as an exercise.
 However, I do want to highlight an event that was not discussed in detail before.
 To avoid discrepancies, I decide to directly quote my words in my college admission essay:

 > "Please implement a feature to check whether students have actually seen their homework," a